samekmichal/elasticsearch-analysis-annotation/README.md

 Customization
 -------------
-Both AnnotationAnalyzer and InlineAnnotationFilter can be slightly customized.
+The InlineAnnotationFilter can be slightly customized.

 List of supported options
  + `start` - start delimiter for inline annotation